 Joining cultures and experience

-This pioneering effort has fuelled IBERDROLA to become Spain's leading energy group, among the world's top five electricity utilities, and a global leader in wind power.
+This pioneering effort has fuelled IBERDROLA to become Spain's leading energy group, among the world's top five electricity utilities, and a global leader in renewable energies.
 A position of leadership based on values that galvanise the intrinsic mission and vision of the company.